I would like to introduce a classic dessert that is near and dear to my heart, picarones.

 7. Once the dough is ready, heat up 4-6 cups of oil in a deep frying pan at high heat, then reduce to medium heat.
 Set up the 2 cups of water in a medium sized bowl.
 This will be used to dip your hands in before handling the dough.

 8. To make the picarone, wet your hands with water so that the dough does not stick to your fingers.
 Grab about 2 ounces of the dough and pierce a hole in the middle.
 This will create a doughnut shape.
 Be sure to shape the sides a little.
 Place in the oil and fry for about 4 minutes on each side.
-Serve with Chancaca sauce.
+Serve with chancaca sauce (recipe after video).

 You can also watch my video to visualize the steps better:

-As I always say, one of the main ingredients needed for any recipe is love, and this one for sure is going to need love and patience.
-Making this recipes takes time, but it is well worth the wait.
+As I always say, one of the main ingredients needed for any recipe is love, and this one for sure is going to need love and patience (and a bit of skill).
+Making this recipe takes time, but it is well worth the wait.
 All my friends who have tried picarones have come to love and enjoy the flavors, and keep coming back for more.
-The making of picarones requires a little bit of skill, but are definitely not impossible.

 Manuel Villacorta is a registered dietitian in private practice, MV Nutrition, award winning nutrition and weight loss center in San Francisco.
 He is the founder and creator of Eating Free, an international weight management and wellness program and author of three books, including Peruvian Power Foods: 18 Superfoods, 101 Recipes, and Anti-Aging Secrets from the Amazon to the Andes; and his latest book, Whole Body Reboot: The Peruvian Superfoods Diet to Detoxify, Energize, and Supercharge Fat Loss.